Windows 10 File History Backups and Manual Backups

 Windows 10 File History

-To turn on File History – make sure you have an external drive with sufficient space to back up your files and folders plugged in.
-And then:
+To turn on File History – make sure you have an external drive with sufficient space to back up your files and folders and make sure it is plugged in.

 - Right-click the Start button, then click “Settings” (or open settings using Windows key + i)